MichaelJSr/TTSCardMaker/README.md

 **Counter:** Can only be dealt as retaliation to an attack.
 Does not count as an attack, and can bypass abilities and protective minions as a result

-**Overkill:** Only applies when a card says so: Extra damage from one attack goes to another applicable card of your choosing, and is effected by the DEF of that chosen target
+**Overkill:** Only applies when a card says so: Extra damage from one attack goes to another applicable card of attackers' choosing, and is effected by the DEF of that chosen target.
+This does not count as an "attack", and other effects of the attack (such as status effects) do not proc on overkill

 **Life steal:** DMG dealt is healed before the attack resolves, with a percent scalar where 100% is 1:1, 50% is 1:2, 200% is 2:1, etc.